 What causes a person to change their mind?
-According to some, it is a response to internal conflict: the result of discovering new information that contradicts our beliefs, or becoming aware of discrepancies between beleifs we already hold (Festinger, 1962).
-Inconsistencies can be difficult to detect, however (Selman et al., 1996), and indeed can only be resolved once we are aware of them.
+According to some, it is a response to internal conflict: the result of discovering new information that contradicts our beliefs, or becoming aware of discrepancies between beleifs we already hold (?).
+Inconsistencies can be difficult to detect, however (?), and indeed can only be resolved once we are aware of them.
 Some things are also beyond our control; for example, we might recieve conflicting information from two trusted sources and be unable to resolve their disagreement.
 So in practice, we resolve inconsistencies locally-little by little, and looking at only a small part of the picture at a time.